chris-ng-scmp/vue-idle-runner/README.md

 # Vue-Idle-Runner

-Vue module with component wrapper and mixin for running component / function in each idle call, this help a lot for better performance and follow the principle of Lightouse audit for performance in `First CPU Idle` and `Time to Interactive
+Vue module with component wrapper and mixin for running component / function in each idle call, this help a lot for better performance and follow the principle of Lighthouse audit for performance in `First CPU Idle` and `Time to Interactive
 `, so that each component or function can be run individually rather than running at the same time

 # Usage